Taiwan's Acer launches cloud computing drive in shift from PC reliance

 Shih said, without elaborating, that he will help Acer find partners for BYOC initiatives beyond his previously announced retirement in June.

-But with BYOC, Acer will enter a fledgling market already so competitive that in March Amazon and Google dropped their prices.
-Either side of their announcements, both Cisco Systems Inc CSCO.O and Hewlett-Packard Co HPQ.N revealed cloud investment of $1 billion.
+But with BYOC, Acer will enter a fledgling market already so competitive that in March Amazon and Google dropped their prices .
+Either side of their announcements, both Cisco Systems Inc and Hewlett-Packard Co revealed cloud investment of $1 billion.

 Acer is therefore likely to have difficulty differentiating BYOC, but the company may benefit from its strength in manufacturing and hardware cost management, said analyst James Lin of KGI Securities.